 Rehabilitation Post Treatment: Physical Rehabilitation in Bangkok is optional but highly recommended.
 Complete physical rehab services post-therapy can be provided upon request for 2-3 hours per day and up to 5 days per week.

-Total Treatment Time Required: estimated around 2 weeks (depending on type and severity of condition).
-Medical and travel visas for extended stay accommodations at a hotel or extended stay apartment for the patient and family can also be provided upon request.
+Total Treatment Time Required is estimated to be around two weeks (depending on the type and severity of the condition).
+Medical and travel visas for extended accommodations at a hotel or apartment for the patient and family can also be provided upon request.

 Spondyloarthritis Treatment Guidelines & Requirements

-The Regen Center MSC+ Stem Cell treatment for spinal arthritis and Ankylosing spondylitis will require 12-16 days total.
-Due to the varying degrees of severity, our medical team will need to evaluate the patients using current medical records.
+The Regen Center UC-MSC+ Stem Cell treatment for spinal arthritis and Ankylosing spondylitis will require 10-14 days total.
+Due to the varying severity, our medical team must evaluate the patients using current medical records.
 Evaluations can be done in person or online (submitting documents online).
-After review, a detailed treatment plan will be provided that will include the specifics such as the exact total number of nights required and total medical costs for treatment of Ankylosing spondylitis with MSC+ stem cells.
-To begin the evaluation process, please prepare all current medical records and contact us today.
+After completion of the medical review, our recommendations with a detailed treatment plan will be provided, including specifics such as the exact total number of nights required and total medical costs for treatment of ankylosing spondylitis with UC-MSC+ stem cells.
+Please prepare all current medical records and contact us today to begin the evaluation process.

 Published Clinical Citations